rtshkmr/tp/docs/DeveloperGuide.md

 To give users the ability to write notes capable of being handled in a generic manner for the entities of `Client` and `Country`, a `Note` class was created and a `CountryNote` class extended from it.
 Client notes could be stored easily by allowing clients to contain client-specific notes and country notes had to be managed by the `CountryNotesManager` controller class to handle the mapping between unique `Country` objects and their associated Notes.

 Unique`Tag` objects were implemented by having a `TagNoteMap` class that keeps track of the association between unique `Note` and `Tag` objects.
 Storage of this many-to-many relationship required effort in circumventing the no-DBMS constraint imposed by the module.
-We chose to programmatically generate the `TagNoteMap` object upon TBM's start-up with the aim of reducing file-size of the JSON data files on the user's hard-drive.
+We chose to programmatically generate the `TagNoteMap` object upon **_TBM_**'s start-up with the aim of reducing file-size of the JSON data files on the user's hard-drive.

 **2. Additional Client Fields**

-We refactored the codebase as well as the documentation from `Person` in AB3 to `Client` in TBM with additional fields to fit our target audience.
+We refactored the codebase as well as the documentation from `Person` in AB3 to `Client` in **_TBM_** with additional fields to fit our target audience.
 Adding of simple tags was moved to a new note package that allowed more freedom and flexibility in adding data to clients.
 We added new fields in `Country`, `Timezone`, `ContractExpiryDate`, `LastModifiedInstant`. `Country` and `Timezone` required non-trivial validation and testing to verify their correctness. `Timezone`, `ContractExpiryDate` and `LastModifiedInstant` are necessary for suggestions.
 The `LastModifiedInstant` class serves as metadata that is not directly exposed to the user but is only updated upon any logical modifications to a client object.

 **3. Client Suggestion**